chengr4/all-about-JS/objects/README.md

 console.log(obj2); // { '[object Object]': 3 }
 ```

-> Be careful if using an object as key, it will become only `'[object Object]'` no matter what the keyObj is
+> Be careful if using an object as key, it will become only `'[object Object]'` no matter what the keyObj is.
+Use `Map` can avoid the issue

 ## Object vs Set vs Map